Grief is agony.

 relief that your cat has died; rather, you are feeling relief that the CKD

 is gone, that you are able to climb off the emotional rollercoaster.
-There
+You

 is no shame in that.